-I am aware that most predictions should ultimately lead to decisions and actions and those decisions and actions require have costs and risks associated with them.
-Therefore I am very interested in learning and decision making techniques that deal with costs, budgets and risks (typically these are non-uniform functions).
+We're all aware that most predictions should ultimately lead to decisions and actions and those decisions and actions require have costs and risks associated with them.
+Therefore our approaches focus on learning and decision making techniques that deal with costs, budgets and risks (typically these are non-uniform functions).
 Cost-sensitive learning, active learning, and hierarchical learning are typically required in any practical application of machine learning algorithms.

 I am also interested and working on statistical tests and validation methods for decision systems, learned models, and learning algorithms.

 General categories of machine learning methods that myself and my colleagues have implemented and have experience with: ensemble learning, active learning, semi-supervised learning, clustering, deep learning, inverse reinforcement learning, sequential decision making and reinforcement learning.